ovh/docs/pages/web/web-paas/integrations-source/guide.en-gb.md

 ---
-title: Source Integrations
+title: Source integrations
-updated: 2021-05-11
+slug: integrations-source
+section: Integrations
 ---

-**Last updated 11th May 2021**
+**Last updated 31st August 2023**

 ## Objective

-Web PaaS allows you to maintain your code base in a third party repository and link it to your Web PaaS project.
-The remote repository is the canonical, definitive copy of your application code and the Web PaaS project is just a read-only mirror.

-Note that when a source integration is enabled, you should not push code directly to the Web PaaS repository.
-It will get overwritten the next time the integration is triggered.
+You might want to keep your code in a third-party repository that's linked to your {{< vendor/name >}} project.
+This means you keep all your workflows where you want and use {{< vendor/name >}} for deploying.

+Your {{< vendor/name >}} project becomes a mirror of your code repository elsewhere.
+This means you shouldn't push code directly to {{< vendor/name >}}.
+Any changes you push directly get overwritten by the integration when changes happen in the third-party repository.